jacky-htg/go-rest-skeleton-v2/README.md

 - Tracing with OpenTelemetry: Track and analyze performance with Jaeger and otel-collector.
 - Business Metrics with OpenTelemetry: Collect metrics relevant to business logic.
 - Common Golang Metrics with Prometheus: Utilize Prometheus for golang server metrics.
-- Idempotent Request Handling: (To be implemented) Ensure repeated requests yield the same result.
+- Idempotent Request Handling: Ensure repeated requests yield the same result.
 - Docker Support: Pre-configured Dockerfile for easy deployment.
 - CI/CD Integration with GitHub Actions: Streamline your deployment process.
 - Example CRUD Operations: Included examples for user management and authentication.